The Best Bullet Journal Apps – September 2018

 1 Second Everyday

 1 Second Everyday is a very cool video app that can be used as a bullet journal.
-If you’re not into writing things down or typing them, how about recording a short video listing them?
+If you’re not into writing things down or typing them, how about recording a short video instead?
 If that sounds like something you’d like to try, this is the app to get.

 The idea is simple, install the app on your device and set it up with your social network of choice.
 Then record a second of your day, or lists, or whatever you like.
 The app will then collect all your videos and put them together so you can watch it all at once.
 While more of a chronology than a bullet journal, it is a fast and easy way to record short video lists if writing isn’t your thing.